deNBI/unix-course/README.md

 This workshop is powered by [SimpleVM](https://cloud.denbi.de/simplevm/).
 Every participant should have received a mail containing the actual link to their VM.
+If you did not receive a mail containing a link to a VM, please contact your tutor.

 After successful login the Theia IDE screen appears.
 The screen is usually divided into 3 sections:
 Editor pane in the center, file browser on the left, terminal at the bottom.